BG3-Community-Library-Team/bg3-community/Tutorials/Visual/mrboneswildguide.md

 ![12_prepare-skele-b.png](/tutorials/custom_head_armatures/12_prepare-skele-b.png)

-> This “Ready for BG3” is now a skeleton which can be edited.
-If your custom head is just a port of another vanilla head to a different race (and thus has the same features aside from ears), you don’t even need to do the “Adjust Skeleton”.
-In that case just skip the next step and go to **[Final Touches](#heading=h.jhqko1auqhjl)**.
+> This “Ready for BG3” is now a skeleton which can be edited/refit to new faces.
 >
 > If you wish, you can duplicate this “base fbx” Collection to have a fresh backup on hand in case things go awry or you want to quickly redo.
-You can also hide the Ready armature(s) for the moment to better see the next step.
+You can also now hide the Ready armature(s) for the moment to better see the next step.
 {.is-success}